defunctec/crown-protocol-generator/README.md

 Change all RPC details and website server info to your own.

 Use the shortcode [crw_registration1] to show the protocol generator.

+Note: nftRegSign is set to 3 (SignPayer) by default.